 - No monthly service fee for Chase Private Client checking accounts or savings accounts.

-- Chase offers a reduced minimum balance requirement on Chase Platinum Business Checking and allows you no monthly fee on Chase Total Business Checking accounts
+- Chase offers a reduced minimum balance requirement on Chase Platinum Business Checking and allows you no monthly fee on Chase Total Business Checking accounts.

-- $0 commissions on all You Invest Trade online U.S. listed equity and ETF trades (limited to two retirement and two non-retirement accounts per customer
+- $0 commissions on all You Invest Trade online U.S. listed equity and ETF trades (limited to two retirement and two non-retirement accounts per customer.

 Chase will offer a discounted rate when you purchase or refinance a home with the Chase Private Client Mortgage Rate Program.
 You can also get discounts for Home Equity Lines of Credit and priority processing and senior underwriting support for loans.
 And finally, you can get discounted rates on auto loans as well as insight into pricing when car shopping.

 I’ve read very mixed things about this experience with some finding better resources at other banks while others have been very pleased with the Chase Private Client Mortgage Rate Program.
+The best decision is probably to always compare several lending sources.

 Family Member Privileges